learnk8s/learnk8s.io/src/yaml-validation/content.md

     app: http-echo
 ```

+You will be using this YAML file to compare the different tools.

 > You can find the above YAML manifest as the file `base-valid.yaml` along with the other manifests referred to in the article in this [git repository](https://github.com/amitsaha/kubernetes-static-checkers-demo).

+The manifest describes a web application that always replies with a "Hello World" message on port 5678.

 You can deploy the application with:

 ```terminal|command=1|title=bash
 kubectl apply -f hello-world.yaml
 ```

-The container image is a simple web application that always replies with a "Hello World" message.

 You can test it with: